hugolu/learn-scala/principles_of_reactive_programming/a_simple_frp_implementation.md

 - When evaluating a signal-valued expression, need to know which signal caller get defined or updated by the expression.
 - If we know that, the executing a `sig()` means adding caller to the observers of `sig`.
-- When signal sig's value changes, all previously observing signals are re-evaluated and the set `sig.observers` is cleared.
+- When signal `sig`'s value changes, all previously observing signals are re-evaluated and the set `sig.observers` is cleared.
 - Re-evaluation will re-enter a calling signal caller in `sig.observers`, as long as caller's value still depends on `sig`.

 ### Who's Calling?